On this sample itinerary, we fly from Punta Arenas, Chile, to the Antarctic Peninsula and sail back from Antarctica to Ushuaia, Argentina.

-On the farm, which encompasses native beech forest and Patagonian steppe, we’ll witness the activities that comprise a typical day’s work: sheep dogs skillfully herding the flocks, shearing and bathing the sheep, and washing the wool to prepare it for spinning.
-We’ll visit a church built of native wood and old wagon wheels, and a shearing shed that’s been turned into a small museum with more than 3,000 items used in daily life on a Patagonian farm.
-After an authentic Patagonian lamb barbecue lunch (vegetarian option available with advance notice) we return to Punta Arenas, with free time in town before dinner.
-Walk through the main square, Plaza de Armas, with its prominent monument to Ferdinand Magellan, or, if time permits, visit the Maggiorino Borgatello Museum founded in 1893, which showcases a large collection of artifacts representing the region's indigenous cultural heritage and ecological history.
+On the farm, which encompasses native beech forest and Patagonian steppe, we’ll witness the activities that comprise a typical day’s work: watching the sheep dogs skillfully herding the flocks, shearing and bathing the sheep, and washing the wool so it’s ready for spinning.
+We’ll visit a church built of native wood and old wagon wheels and explore a shearing shed that’s been turned into a small museum with more than 3,000 items used in daily life on a Patagonian farm.
+An authentic Patagonian lamb barbecue lunch is included (vegetarian option available with advance notice).
+After lunch we return to Punta Arenas and later gather in town for dinner.

 Day 3: Fly to King George Island—Board S/V Australis

 The only airstrip on the Antarctic Peninsula archipelago that can reliably be served by the South American continent on a regular basis is located on King George Island in the South Shetland group.
 We plan to fly here today to meet our intrepid polar sailing vessel, the S/V Australis.